FFmpeg/FFV1/ffv1.md

 [RFC Editor: Upon publication as an RFC, please replace "XXXX" with the number assigned to this document and remove this note.]

-Applications which use this media type:
+Applications that use this media type:
 : Any application that requires the transport of lossless video can use this media type.
 Some examples are, but not limited to, screen recording, scientific imaging, and digital video preservation.

 Fragment identifier considerations: